OpenGovIntelligence/json-qb/specification.md

 ## 1. Background and purpose

+The RDF Data Cube Vocabulary is a commonly used standard for representing statistical data as RDF.
+Data provided in this form can be accessed using the existing machinery of Linked Data, but skills and tooling for use of Linked Data are less widespread than for some other web technologies.

-Support web developers to use statistical data, without assuming in-depth knowledge of Linked Data
+This API is designed to support web developers to use statistical data stored in the form of an RDF Data Cube, while assuming minimal knowledge of Linked Data.

 ### 1.1 Introduction